ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 yarn add react-spring
 ```

 I've already mentioned that we need to make transition between two state.
 To do so we would use a [`useSpring`](https://www.react-spring.io/docs/hooks/use-spring) hook, that accepts two property `from` and `to`.
 Well, actually, you could use both fields, but for lots of cases we could stick with only `to` field.
-In other words, it is like we are skipping the first animation.
+In other words, skipping `to` prop is like skipping the first animation.
 The same effect could be achieved by setting same values for initial `from` and `to`, and in future we should manage both fields in sync.

 ```javascript
 const { top, center, bottom } = useSpring({